Csimm117/IS312/intro_is/Intro_IS.md

 1. Organized collection of people , procedures , software databases, and devices.
 1. Provides information to managers and decision makers.
 1. Focuses  on operational efficiency
 1. Provides standards reports generated with data and information form the transaction processing system (TPS) or enterprise resource planning (ERP)

+## Enterprise systems
+- Enterprise resource planning (ERP):
+1. A set of integrated enterprise software programs.
+1. Manages business operations for an entire organization.
+- Most ERP systems provide integrated software to support manufacturing and finance:
+1. Also provide support for business analytics and e-business.

+## Is Acquisition and development
+- Information systems acquisition
+1. Process to obtian the IS resources needed to provide the organization with computing services to meet organizational needs.

+- IS development
+1. The activites of building IS to meet organizational needs
+1. IS Development project can range from small to very large.